Accreditations:

 A disability can be any physical, cognitive, sensory, emotional or developmental condition that reduces or hampers a person’s ability to carry out everyday tasks.
 A disability can be present at birth or occur later in life, depending on the nature of the condition.
 Living with a disability or longterm health condition can be a long journey, mentally, physically and emotionally.
 Besides the person who is experiencing disability, chronic pain or ongoing health issues, friends, family and carers may too find it difficult to come to terms with and adapt to a condition.

 I have personal experience of disability and over many years have acquired considerable knowledge and awareness through living with, working alongside and supporting people with disabilities.
+I currently work as an associate counsellor for several disability support organisations.
 You may find disability counselling beneficial if you are suddenly classed as disabled due to an accident.
 Similarly if you feel you have lost your confidence, identity and self-esteem over a period of time because of the challenges a disability has on your lifestyle, talking to someone in a safe space who won’t judge you could be the key to starting to trust and believe in yourself again.
 Whatever your difficulty, how big or small your issues, you will be made to feel welcome, will be treated with empathy and shown respect.

 Caregivers are people who help others in their day-to-day life.
 For some, caring may become a sudden responsibility (for example, if a loved one is involved in an accident or becomes ill).
 The responsibilities carers have may depend on the nature of the illness of the person they care for.
 Everyday activities carers may help out with can include feeding and clothing someone, helping them to shower or have a bath, to taking them out and socialising.
 Juggling the caring role with other commitments such as work and family life can be difficult.
 Often carers can find themselves in situations where their needs take second place to the person they care for.
 They can find caring both rewarding and frustrating.
 It is common for carers to suffer from heightened stress, anxiety and depression.